A Dynamic, Self-balancing k-d Tree: Supplemental Materials

-The dynamic \emph{k}-d tree is implemented as the \lstinline{KdTreeDynamic} class that is derived from the \lstinline{KdTree} class that implements the $O \left[ n \log \left( n \right) \right]$ or $O \left[ kn \log \left( n \right) \right]$ algorithm that builds a static \emph{k}-d tree.
-So all other algorithms implemented by the \lstinline{KdTree} class, such as region search, nearest-neighbor search and reverse-nearest-neighbor search \cite{Korn}, are accessible by the \lstinline{KdTreeDynamic} class.
-In addition, it is possible to build a static \emph{k}-d tree via a $O \left[ n \log \left( n \right) \right]$ or $O \left[ kn \log \left( n \right) \right]$ algorithm, and then provide that static tree to the \lstinline{KdTreeDynamic} constructor so that the static tree may thereafter be updated dynamically via insertion or deletion of individual tuples.
+The dynamic \emph{k}-d tree is implemented as the \lstinline{KdTreeDynamic} class that derives from (in C++), or extends (in Java), the \lstinline{KdTree} class that implements the $O \left[ n \log \left( n \right) \right]$ and $O \left[ kn \log \left( n \right) \right]$ algorithms that build a static \emph{k}-d tree.
+Hence, all other algorithms implemented by the \lstinline{KdTree} class, such as region search, nearest-neighbor search and reverse-nearest-neighbor search \cite{Korn}, are accessible by the \lstinline{KdTreeDynamic} class.
+In addition, it is possible to build a static \emph{k}-d tree via an $O \left[ n \log \left( n \right) \right]$ or $O \left[ kn \log \left( n \right) \right]$ algorithm, and then provide that static tree to the \lstinline{KdTreeDynamic} constructor so that the static tree may thereafter be updated dynamically via insertion or deletion of individual tuples.

-The Java and C++ implementations may be downloaded at the following URL.
+The Java and C++ implementations are also available at the following URL.

 \href{https://github.com/RussellABrown/kd-tree}{https://github.com/RussellABrown/kd-tree}